 All is not doom and gloom, though.
 Many expats have moved to Dubai with their pets and the whole family has adapted just fine.
 The key is to know what you’re dealing with so your pets can travel safely and thrive once they arrive.

-You may import two pets per person, and they must be shipped as cargo, regardless of size.
-Each animal will need a travel kennel that meets IATA specifications for configuration and your pet’s size so they can comfortably stand, sit, turn around or lie down.
-And as with any international move, there is a lot of paperwork you must assemble, some of which has associated fees.
-Your pooches and felines will need:
+You may import two pets per person, and they must be shipped as manifest cargo, regardless of size.
+Each animal will need a travel kennel that meets IATA specifications and be appropriately sized to your pet so they can comfortably stand, sit, spin around & lie down.
+And as with any international move, there is a lot of paperwork required, some of which has associated fees.
+Your cat or dog will need:

-- Vaccinations must be a minimum of 21 days old but less than 1 year old at the time of applying for the UAE import permit.
+- Vaccinations must be a minimum of 21 days old but less than 1 year old at the time of travel

 Trying to organize all the details of your pet’s move to Dubai can be a world-class juggling act.
 The rules can change at any time, and you may not be aware.
 One expat reported the import fee changed while his dog was en route.
 For your own sanity – and to save countless hours of phone calls and running around – it makes far more sense to hire experts who move pets for a living.

-Having a professional handle the arrangements and oversee your pet’s travel ensures you won’t be tripped-up by mistakes.
+Having a professional pet shipper handle the arrangements and oversee your pet’s travel plans ensures you won’t be tripped-up by mistakes.
 Whether it’s dealing with bureaucracy or knowing which airline(s) will take the best care of your pets, you can rely on an experienced international animal shipper that is familiar with moving pets to Dubai to get everything right.
-Choose a firm that is accredited by the International Pet and Animal Transportation Association.
+Choose a company that is accredited by the International Pet and Animal Transportation Association (IPATA).